Breast Implant Options for Breast Implant Surgery

 Round breast implants are more popular among our patients.
 Round implants have the advantage of providing more fullness, especially in the upper poles of your breasts.
 This makes them perfect for women who want round perky breasts with prominent cleavage.

-Anatomical (teardrop) breast implants are implants that are shaped to look like natural breasts.
-They are usually teardrop-shaped; wide at the bottom poles, and slightly narrower at the upper poles.
-These implants are great for women who want a more natural look, however, they provide less fullness in the upper poles of your breasts.
+Anatomical breast implants are implants that are shaped to look like natural breasts.
+They are usually teardrop-shaped, wide at the bottom poles with fuller projection, and less projection at the upper poles.
+These implants are great for women who want a more natural look; however, they provide less fullness in the upper poles of your breasts.

 Breast Implant Texture